-©2017 ACU Brand Identity Guidelines Support photography Disciplines Discipline imagery captures informal interactions that occur primarily within the learning and teaching environment.
+Support photography Disciplines Discipline photography captures informal interactions that occur primarily within the learning and teaching environment.
+Disciplines photography can be used either on its own or, to powerfully communicate our brand essence of Impact through Empathy, juxtaposed with first person perspective photography or with first person perspective and portrait photography.
 TALENT Talent should represent students and staff and embody our personality traits: we are broad-minded, enterprising, empathetic, far-sighted, and just.
 They should possess a confident and individual sense of self and should represent different ages as well as different ethnicities.
-LOCATION Discipline imagery locationsmay include internal or external environments.
+LOCATION Discipline photography locations may include internal or external environments.

 LIGHTING Lighting should be natural with contrasting highlights and shadows helping to shape the face.
 STYLING AND PROPPING Rather than looking at camera, talent should be captured naturally engaged in the discipline activity.
 International considerations As imagery may be used in international markets, it is important to acknowledge cultural sensitivities.
 Provocative clothing should be avoided.
 For some international markets, exposed skin, piercings, and tattoos may not be appropriate.
-COMPOSITION An asymmetrical composition or single focal point adds dynamism to discipline imagery.
+COMPOSITION An asymmetrical composition or single focal point adds dynamism to discipline photography.
+DISCIPLINES